reform-digital/webflow-devkit/README.md

 - **[Visual Studio Code](https://code.visualstudio.com/):** A source-code editor that you'll use for writing and managing your code.
 - **[Node.js](https://nodejs.org/):** A JavaScript runtime to build and run your applications.
 - **[GitHub Desktop](https://desktop.github.com/):** (Optional, but recommended) A graphical interface that enables you to interact with GitHub without using the command line.
+- **[Google Chrome](https://www.google.com/chrome/):** A Chromium-based browser such as Google Chrome or Arc is required.
+Please note that this template is not compatible with Safari or some other browsers and may not function as intended if used with them.

 ---